tympanix/Electorrent/README.md

 * **I can't connect to rTorrent what is wrong?**

  When using rTorrent you have to configure your http server correctly.
-Follow [this guide](https://github.com/rakshasa/rtorrent/wiki/RPC-Setup-XMLRPC) to make sure you have it set up correctly
+Follow [this guide](https://github.com/rakshasa/rtorrent/wiki/RPC-Setup-XMLRPC) to make sure you have it set up correctly.
+Alternative you may be able to use `/plugins/httprpc/action.php` as the path if your have the HTTPRPC plugin installed.